 By basing your day-to-day meals on natural whole foods rather than ultra-processed food or ready meals, weight loss will come naturally.

 Why?
-Real, whole foods fill you up for longer than ultra-processed foods.
-This means you’ll naturally eat fewer—but better quality—calories, without having to track them.
+Industrially processed foods (think ready meals, breakfast cereals, hotdogs, french fries and sweets) contain energy (calories), but very little natural nutrition—often referred to as ‘empty calories’.
+Real, whole foods fill you up for longer than empty, ultra-processed foods.
+By replacing ‘empty calories’ with ‘whole foods’, you’ll naturally eat fewer—but better quality—calories, without having to track your food intake.

 Eating more real, whole foods is more of a goal than a strict Purition diet plan.
-The idea is simply to cook with and favour whole, minimally processed foods as much as you feasibly can.
+The idea is simply to cook with and favour whole, minimally processed foods.

 Whole foods are single ingredients that have been grown or reared outdoors, which can be eaten without being industrially processed or refined.
 Exceptions to the rules are freezing, canning and dairy products as these processes don’t fundamentally change the nutritional value of the food.